JabRef/user-documentation/en/BaseFrame.md

 ---
-title: The JabRef main window
+title: JabRef's main window
 helpCategories: ["General"]
 ---

-# The JabRef main window
+# JabRef's main window

 *Note:* most menu actions referred in the following have keyboard shortcuts, and many are available from the toolbar.
 The keyboard shortcuts are found in the pull-down menus.